n0thhhing/zeon/README.md

  - [ ] For Vector Load intrinsics, dont assume the input length is the exact length of the output vector.
  - [ ] Test against C/C++ implementation.
  - [ ] Add a better way to switch between implementations(like assembly, builtins and the fallback).
+ - [ ] Use the fallback instead of assembly implementation when not in release.

 ## Notes
  - When using `vld1*` on non-ARM architectures(or if use_asm and use_builtins is off), it assumes the underlying type fits the size of the vector.